-Captain Kuro, one of the earliest villains, was once a feared pirate known as Kuro of the Thousand Plans.
-Wearied from an existence on the run from bounty hunters and the Marines, Kuro hatched a scheme: he slaughtered every marine on a ship, save one and had his right hand man Jango the Hypnotist hypnotize a crewmember and the surviving marine to make them think they were Captain Kuro and his captor, leading to the execution of the fake Kuro.
-Kuro traveled to Sugar Island where he became the butler of a kind, sickly girl named Kaya under the name 'Klahadore,' looking after her after her parents died.
+- Kuro Arc: The titular Captain Kuro, one of the earliest villains, was once a feared pirate known as Kuro of the Thousand Plans.
+Wearied from an existence on the run from bounty hunters and the Marines, Kuro hatched a scheme: he slaughtered every marine on a ship, save one, and had his right hand man Jango the Hypnotist hypnotize a crewmember and the surviving marine to make them think they were Captain Kuro and his captor, leading to the execution of the fake Kuro.
+Kuro traveled to Sugar Island where he became the butler of a kind, sickly girl named Kaya under the name "Klahadore", looking after her after her parents died.
 Kuro plotted to have his former crew arrive and slaughter the island while he'd have Kaya hypnotized to write him as the beneficiary of her will before he murdered her.
 After Kaya bought him a gift of new glasses, Kuro heartlessly crushed them and attempted to kill her other servant Merry.
 When Kaya said she'd have just given him the money, he admitted he just wanted her dead for the sake of his ego.
-If that wasn't enough, Kuro was planning on murdering his entire crew to complete his disappearance and when fighting Luffy, used an attack that led to them being nearly massacred by him.
+Kuro was also planning on killing his crew to complete his disappearance and when fighting Luffy, used an attack that led to them being nearly massacred by him.
 Though an early villain, Kuro was easily one of the most vile.

-Saint Charloss of the Roswald Family embodies the worst traits and aspects of the Celestial Dragons.
+- Sabaody Archipelago Arc: Saint Charloss of the Roswald Family embodies the worst traits and aspects of the Celestial Dragons.
 Considering themselves above common people, the Roswalds decide they can do whatever they wish to people.
 Charloss takes a liking to a pretty nurse and decides to make her the latest in his harem of unwilling wives.
-When her fiancee protests, Charloss shoots him.
-Charloss attempts to shoot anyone who irritates him with full legal immunity for himself, and treats anyone lower on the social ladder as less than dirt, even beating a wounded man for not kneeling to him..
+When her fiancé protests, Charloss shoots him.
+Charloss attempts to shoot anyone who irritates him with full legal immunity for himself, and treats anyone lower on the social ladder as less than dirt, even beating a wounded man for not kneeling to him.
 He and his family also attend a slave house where they purchase slaves for any purpose they want, and when the reformed villain Hacchan encounters Charloss, Charloss shows himself as a murderous racist towards the Fishmen and nearly kills Hacchan by gunning him down.
 If that wasn't enough, he tried to buy a mermaid named Kamie for the sole purpose of feeding her to his pet piranhas.

-Admiral Akainu, a wonderful example of a Knight Templar who crosses the barrier between Well-Intentioned Extremist and Complete Monster.
-He debuts while crossing the Moral Event Horizon: he orders his subordinates to blow up a ship of evacuees that the Marines had promised to spare.
-Later in life, he brutally murders anyone who tries to flee from the battle at Marineford.
-Then there's what he does to Coby.
-The kid is pretty much the Only Sane Man and calls out everyone for their violence.
-Akainu immediately tries to kill him - and they're theoretically on the same side.
-If not for Shanks...He moves the series into Darker and Edgier territory by causing the first major present-day story death.
-Let's put it this way: when Sengoku stepped down and Aokiji had to fight Akainu for the position, which Aokiji ultimately lost, he left the Marines rather than serve under him.
-The guy is that bad.
+- Marineford Arc: Admiral Akainu (real name Sakazuki) makes his debut by ordering his subordinates to blow up a ship of evacuees that the Marines had promised to spare.
+Later on, he brutally murders anyone who tries to flee from the battle at Marineford.
+He also tried to murder Coby when the latter and calls out everyone for their violence, and the two are theoretically on the same side.
+He moves the series into Darker and Edgier territory by causing the first major present-day story death (Portgas D. Ace, who sacrifices himself to safe Luffy).
+To give an idea how bad he is, when Sengoku stepped down and Aokiji had to fight Akainu for the position, when Aokiji ultimately lost, he left the Marines rather than serve under him.